FalarzEdu/Frontend_News_Homepage/README.md

 <h3 id="dev">The development</h3>

-For the design i tried to use both Flexbox, CSS Grid and its animation resources to familiarize myself with this tools.
+For the design i tried to use Flexbox, CSS Grid and its animation resources to familiarize myself with this tools.
 For this first try i decide i would not dive into JavaScript to focus on the visual elements.

 <h3 id="built">Built with</h3>